joshuadavidthomas/django-github-app/README.md

    For the Webhook URL, the endpoint is up to you.
 See step 4 below for how the endpoint is configured.
 Using these installation instructions as an example, you would enter `<your project's base url>/gh/` as the Webhook URL.

+> [!NOTE] Have an existing GitHub App?
+> To use an existing GitHub App with django-github-app, see [Import an Existing GitHub App](#importing-an-existing-github-app).

 2. Install the package from PyPI:

     ```bash